 While being regarded as Twetoholics may sound cool for personal users, it may backfire for business users.
 If a business is spending too much time on Twitter or any other social platform, for that matter, and still not getting the desired results, it’s time for some serious retrospection.
 The decision to effectively manage your time on Twitter or any other social platform would be the best move toward a successful social media strategy.
 Here are 5 ways to managing your time on Twitter.

 I’ve come across several business users who fear that they are getting way too much time on Twitter while achieving too little.
 In a majority of cases, I discover that businesses tend to join the Twitter bandwagon without having well-defined goals of what they’d like to achieve.

 A number of businesses join Twitter simply because their competitors have done so and they don’t want to be left out in the race of techno-savvy businesses.
 If you don’t go in with a plan, you don’t come out with results – it’s as simple as that.
 Once you have clear objectives, it’s no rocket science to determine the optimal Twitter time that you need to spend to achieve those goals.

 2) Create a schedule and stick to it

 The most effective time management technique on Twitter is to create a well thought-out tweeting schedule and to stick to it.
 Adopt a realistic outlook in determining how much time can you spend on a daily basis and then stick to that plan with no exceptions.
 It’s a fine line between getting burnt out and not doing enough to keep your followers interested.

-I personally set aside two half hour slots (morning and evening) as my part of Tweeting schedule and it has worked well for me.
+My Twitter habits include personally setting aside two half-hour slots (morning and evening) as my part of Tweeting schedule and it has worked well for me.
 My morning tweets address the audiences when they get to work and I’m able to reply to messages/ re-tweet messages during the day as part of my evening tweeting schedule.

 3) Measure time spent vs. results achieved